3mcloud/hermes-rheo/paper/paper.md

 data from both stress- and strain-controlled rheometers.

-* The `AutomatedMasterCurve` transform automatically generates master curve datasets (e.g., time-temperature superposition) through a data-driven machine learning algorithm developed by [@lennontts]that employs Gaussian process regression and maximum a posteriori estimation to automatically superimpose datasets, creating a single master curve.
+* The `AutomatedMasterCurve` transform automatically generates master curve datasets (e.g., time-temperature superposition) through a data-driven machine learning algorithm developed by [@lennontts].
+The method employs Gaussian process regression and maximum a posteriori estimation to automatically superimpose datasets.

-* The `MutationNumber` transform returns the mutation number, $M_u$, using the following definition:[@mutation10.1122/8.0000432]
+* The `MutationNumber` transform returns the mutation number, $M_u$, using the following definition:[@mutation]

 $$M_u = \frac{T}{\lambda_{\mu}}$$